-Society's oldest members are most likely to be born to its youngest mothers, new research suggests.
+MONDAY, April 17 (HealthDay News) -- Society's oldest members are most likely to be born to its youngest mothers, new research suggests.

-The odds of living to 100 and beyond double when a person is born to a woman under 25 years of age, compared with those people born to older mothers, according to one of the most rigorous studies conducted on the subject.
+The odds of living to 100 and beyond double when a person is born to a woman under 25 years of age, compared to those people born to older mothers, according to one of the most rigorous studies on the subject yet conducted.

-The finding may also help clear up a statistical mystery--three years ago, the same husband-and-wife team of researchers found that being the firstborn child in a family boosted longevity, although no one knew why.
+The finding may also help clear up a statistical mystery -- three years ago, the same husband-and-wife team of researchers found that being the first-born child in a family also boosted longevity, although no one knew why.

-"It turns out that the whole phenomenon of firstborn order and longevity is driven by young maternal age," said study coauthor Leonid Gavrilov, a research associate at the Center on Aging at the University of Chicago.
+"It turns out that the whole phenomenon of first-born order and longevity is driven by young maternal age," said study co-author Leonid Gavrilov, a research associate at the Center on Aging at the University of Chicago.

-In other words, he said, firstborn children are simply more likely than their siblings to have been born when mom was in her teens or early 20s.
+In other words, he said, first-born children are simply more likely than their siblings to have been born when mom was in her teens or early 20s.

-The study, which was funded by the U.S. National Institute on Aging and the Society of Actuaries, was presented recently at the Population Association of America's annual meeting, in Los Angeles.
+The study, which was funded by the U.S. National Institute on Aging (NIA) and the Society of Actuaries, was presented recently at the Population Association of America annual meeting, in Los Angeles.

-As nutrition and health care continue to improve, the number of Americans whose years extend into the triple-digits is increasing.
+As nutrition and health care continue to improve, so too does the number of Americans whose years extend into the triple-digits.